Letty Lynton

 Letty Lynton is a 1932 American pre-Code drama film starring Joan Crawford, Robert Montgomery and Nils Asther.
-The film was directed by Clarence Brown and based on the 1931 novel of the same name by Marie Adelaide Belloc Lowndes; the novel itself is based on an historical murder allegedly committed by Madeleine Smith.
+The film was directed by Clarence Brown and based on the 1931 novel of the same name by Marie Adelaide Belloc Lowndes; the novel is based on an historical murder allegedly committed by Madeleine Smith.
 Crawford plays the title character, who gets away with murder in a tale of love and blackmail.

 The film has since become famous partially due to its unavailability after a 1936 court case (see § Legal status).
-It is also remembered for the "Letty Lynton dress" designed by Adrian: a white cotton organdy gown with large ruffled sleeves, puffed at the shoulder.
+It is remembered for the "Letty Lynton dress" designed by Adrian: a white cotton organdy gown with large ruffled sleeves, puffed at the shoulder.
 Macy's department store copied the dress in 1932, and it sold over 50,000 replicas nationwide.

-Synopsis
+Plot

-New York City socialite Letty Lynton (Joan Crawford) has been living in Montevideo, Uruguay and wants to end her affair with Emile Renaul (Nils Asther).
+New York City socialite Letty Lynton has been living in Montevideo, Uruguay and wants to end her affair with Emile Renaul.
 After several failed attempts to leave him, the only way she can is by leaving the country.
-On a steamship to the United States, Letty sees wealthy American, Jerry Darrow (Robert Montgomery), and is immediately attracted to him and he to her.
+On a steamship to the United States, Letty sees wealthy American, Jerry Darrow, and she immediately is attracted to him and he to her.
 Both unknowingly bribe the purser to be seated for meals at the same table.
 At dinner, their attraction increases, and after two weeks at sea, they have fallen in love.

 On Christmas Eve, the captain gives passengers their telegrams as gifts in a game.
 Letty has none, being alone on the hasty trip home, and Jerry feigns the same, the gesture touches Letty and the two kiss for the first time.
 She starts to believe she can start her life over and when Jerry comes to her cabin to propose, she accepts.

 In New York, Letty is shocked to see Emile waiting for her on the dock.
 Arranging to meet Jerry later, she leaves the ship before him and learns from Emile that he flew from South America to see her and plans to take her back with him.
 After she leaves Emile on the docks with her trunk, Letty hurries home to speak with her mother.
 Jerry phones telling her that they have been invited to his parents home in Upstate New York and will leave that night, after Letty tells her mother about the engagement.

 Letty's mother, Mrs. Lynton, is an embittered woman who shows no affection for Letty, whom she regards as irresponsible.
 Soon, Emile arrives to have the talk Letty dodged on the pier, now having read about the engagement in the newspapers.
 He warns her to meet him in his hotel room that night or he will show Jerry her explicit love letters.
 Letty is revolted and resolves to commit suicide rather than spend her life with Emile.
 She clings to a slim hope; convince him to give her the letters or let her go.